 Strategic Aerospace Wing with the remaining 551st SMS transferred to

-December 7th, 1965, 11 years to the day the B-47 first landed in Lincoln, the last 3 of the 98th SAW took-off into the Lincoln skies never to return home again.
+December 7th, 1965, 11 years to the day the B-47 first landed in Lincoln, the last 3 of the 98th SAW took-off into the Lincoln skies never to return .
 The 98th lingered on at a now quieter Lincoln Air Force Base until June 25th 1966 when the base officially closed.
-The two Nike missile batteries stood down the same day, the last major weapon systems to be stationed for Lincoln AFB.
+The two Nike missile batteries stood down the same day, the last major weapon systems to be stationed near Lincoln AFB.
 Caretaking hereafter controlled by the 4255th Air Base Squadron and the end of major Air Force involvement in Lincoln.
 On January 3, 1967 the active Air Force departed Lincoln although the Air National Guard remains to this day.

 And a proud element of SAC in Nebraska was Lincoln, contributing so much to local and international history.
 SAC HQ in Omaha may of been the location of the "so-called" big red button, but Lincoln was a massive force behind it.